Durgesh-hyalij/api-whether-project/README.md

 # api-whether-project
-i make a project on whether api
+i make a project on whether api.